dymaxionlabs/massive-change-detection/README.md

 source .venv/bin/activate
 ```

-Then use the `scripts/run-env-linux.sh` script for configuring `PYTHONPATH` so
-that Python knows where your QGIS is installed.
-On Ubuntu, when installed using
-`apt-get`, it would be `/usr/share/qgis`:
+If you installed QGIS from a package manager you can skip the following step.
+Otherwise, use `scripts/run-env-linux.sh` to set up the environment variables
+and Python can find your QGIS.
+For example, if you have it installed on
+`/opt/qgis`:

 ```
-source scripts/run-env-linux.sh /usr/share/qgis
+source scripts/run-env-linux.sh /opt/qgis
 ```

 Run tests and build code coverage reports with `make test`.